Aerospace Studies (Air Force ROTC)

 Students do not have to be on a scholarship to complete our program and be an Air Force officer.
-However, an Air Force ROTC Scholarship may include all tuition costs, incidental and lab fees, and a flat rate for text books.
+However, an Air Force ROTC scholarship may include all tuition costs, incidental and lab fees, and a flat rate for textbooks.
 A monthly stipend is given during the academic year to each cadet on scholarship and contracted members of the POC.
-Students who receive an AFROTC scholarship also receive an annual supplemental scholarship from Missouri S&T.
+Students who receive an AFROTC scholarship are eligible to receive other scholarships from Missouri S&T.

-LEAD is a four week encampment.
+Field Training is a two week encampment.
 The cadets get a close look at Air Force life and activities and the Air Force simultaneously takes a close look at the cadets.
-LEAD includes cadet orientation, junior officer training, physical training, organization and functions of an Air Force base, career orientation, frill and ceremony, small arms familiarization, and supplemental training.
+Field Training includes cadet orientation, junior officer training, physical training, organization and functions of an Air Force base, career orientation, drill and ceremony, small arms familiarization, and supplemental training.

 The Air Force realizes there is an increasing demand for graduate education among its personnel and has established several programs to provide this training.
-The Air Force Institute of Technology is available to AFROTC graduates and offers advanced degree training in college curricula that are related to Air Force career fields, including engineering, meteorology, the physical sciences, mathematics, languages, logistics, and business administration.
+The Air Force Institute of Technology (AFIT) is available to AFROTC graduates and offers advanced degree training in college curricula that are related to Air Force career fields, including engineering, meteorology, the physical sciences, mathematics, languages, logistics, and business administration.

-Detailed information on physical requirements is available at the detachment on campus located on the second floor of Harris Hall, or at www.afrotc.com.
+Detailed information on physical and medical requirements is available at the detachment on campus located on the second floor of Harris Hall, or at www.afrotc.com.

-Upon graduation and commissioning as an officer in the U.S. Air Force, students fulfill their military obligation by agreeing to retain their commission for a period of eight years, serving at least four years on active duty, depending on their assigned Air Force career field.
+Upon graduation and commissioning as an officer in the U.S. Air Force, students fulfill their military obligation by agreeing to serve at least four years on active duty, depending on their assigned Air Force career field.
 Pilots incur a ten-year active duty service commitment after completing undergraduate pilot training.
-Combat system operators incur an eight-year active duty service commitment after completing undergraduate navigator training.
-Aircraft Battle Management Officers and Remote Pilot Aircraft operators incur a six-year active duty service commitment after completing training.
+Combat system operators incur a six-year active duty service commitment after completing undergraduate navigator training.
+Air Battle Management Officers and Remotely Piloted Aircraft operators incur a six-year active duty service commitment after completing training.
+All other Air Force career fields incur a four-year active duty service commitment.